JavaScript / TypeScript SDK

 getCookieValue

 ) and get the value of a specific cookie key.
-It's useful when working with a custom implementation of VisitorCodeManager
+This method is useful when working with a custom implementation of VisitorCodeManager

 .